-The experiments are run using 5 SPEC CPU2000 INT benchmarks, 5 SPEC CPU2006 INT/C++ benchmarks, and 2 other C++ benchmarks.
-We chose those benchmarks in SPEC INT 2000 and 2006 INT/C++ suites that gain at least 5% performance with a perfect indirect branch predictor.
+The experiments are run using five SPEC CPU2000 INT benchmarks, five SPEC CPU2006 INT/C++ benchmarks, and two other C++ benchmarks.
+We chose those benchmarks in SPEC INT 2000 and 2006 INT/C++ suites that gain at least 5 percent performance with a perfect indirect branch predictor.
 Table 3 provides a brief description of the other two C++ benchmarks.